DPZ CoDesign

 DPZ CoDesign (DPZ) (formerly Duany Plater-Zyberk & Co. and DPZ Partners) is an architecture and town planning firm based in Miami, Florida.

-It was founded in 1980 by a husband-and-wife team, Andrés Duany and Elizabeth Plater-Zyberk.
-The firm advocates for New Urbanist town planning in the United States of America and other countries.
+It was founded in 1980 by Andrés Duany and Elizabeth Plater-Zyberk.

-Besides Duany and Plater-Zyberk, DPZ's partners were Galina Tachieva, Marina Khoury, Senen M. A. Antonio and Matthew J. Lambert.

-The firm's main areas of practice include regional and downtown plans, new towns, urban infill, villages and resort villages, and transit-oriented development.
+Besides Duany and Plater-Zyberk, DPZ's current partners are Galina Tachieva, Marina Khoury, Senen M. A. Antonio, and Matthew J. Lambert.
+The New Urbanist firm's main areas of practice include regional and downtown plans, new towns, urban infill, villages and resort villages, and transit-oriented development.
 DPZ also works on suburban retrofits, campuses, housing, and civic buildings.

-The firm is headquartered in Miami, Florida and has offices in Gaithersburg, Maryland, and Portland, Oregon.
+The firm is headquartered in Miami, Florida, and has offices in Gaithersburg, Maryland, and Portland, Oregon.

-Awards

-DPZ has received numerous awards for its work.
-These include two National AIA Awards, the Thomas Jefferson Award, the Vincent Scully Prize, and two Governor's Urban Design Awards for Excellence.
-The firm's Seaside, Florida project was the first authentic new town to be built successfully in the United States in over fifty years.
-In 1989, Time, a news magazine, selected Seaside as one of the 10 "Best of the Decade" achievements in the field of design.

-Representative projects

-Planned communities designed by DPZ include: